isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 </head>

 <body>
  <p>NLB Mobile is an app that gives library members access to our digital services.
-With this app, you can conveniently borrow library materials and read eBooks, eMagazines and eNewspapers as well as listen to eAudiobooks from anywhere.
+With this app, you can conveniently borrow library materials and read eBooks, eMagazines and eNewspapers as well as listen to eAudiobooks from anywhere.<p>

 You can also easily check your account information, transact, search and access eLearning courses anytime you want.
 </p>